MijaelYG/100-Java-exercises/README.md

 7. Find the characters that are repeated in a string. 🚀

+8. Make an algorithm that checks if a string is a palindrome. 💥

+9. Algorithm that counts the occurrences of a character in a string. 💥

+10. Create an Algorithm that can find the maximum and minimum number in an array. 💥

 ## 💡 FAQ

 #### ❓ Why do I get an error when trying to run an exercise?